-Monterey County CDBG Program-The City and County both utilize City Data Systems (CDS), the online grant management system.
+Monterey County CDBG Program - The City and County both utilize City Data Systems (CDS), the online grant management system.
 A joint online application was developed so that nonprofit agencies applying for CDBG public services funds to both the City and the County could do so with one application.
 The City continues to modify the application process to improve the information collected for administering the program.

-Coalition of Homeless Services Providers-CHSP is the lead agency for the Continuum of Care (CoC) network and HMIS coordinator.
+Coalition of Homeless Services Providers - CHSP is the lead agency for the Continuum of Care (CoC) network and HMIS coordinator.
 Part of the Coalition's role within the CoC is to assess gaps in service and develop programs, creating a web of services that leaves no local need unmet.
 The City of Salinas is a community advisor to CHSP.

-State Continuum of Care-The City is serving as lead agency for this new process of utilizing State CoC funds.
+State Continuum of Care - The City is serving as lead agency for this new process of utilizing State CoC funds.

-Transportation Agency for Monterey County (TAMC)-TAMC exists to provide regional planning and coordination of transportation issues and funding.
+Transportation Agency for Monterey County (TAMC) - TAMC exists to provide regional planning and coordination of transportation issues and funding.
 The City of Salinas actively participates in the oversight of TAMC activities and coordinates its own transportation improvement program with that of this regional agency.

-Association of Monterey Bay Area Governments (AMBAG)-AMBAG is the designated Metropolitan Planning Organization (MPO) and Council of Governments (COG) organized to serve as a permanent forum for collaboration, planning and study of regional issues of mutual interest to the counties and cities in Monterey, San Benito, and Santa Cruz counties.
+Association of Monterey Bay Area Governments (AMBAG) - AMBAG is the designated Metropolitan Planning Organization (MPO) and Council of Governments (COG) organized to serve as a permanent forum for collaboration, planning and study of regional issues of mutual interest to the counties and cities in Monterey, San Benito, and Santa Cruz counties.
 The City of Salinas is an active participant in the governance of AMBAG.

-Regional Analysis of Impediments to Fair Housing Choice (AI)-The City is coordinating with the Monterey Urban County (unincorporated areas, Greenfield, Sand City, and Gonzales), the cities of Monterey and Seaside, as well as the Housing Authority of the County of Monterey to prepare a Regional AI study.
+Regional Analysis of Impediments to Fair Housing Choice (AI) - The City is coordinating with the Monterey Urban County (unincorporated areas, Del Rey Oaks, Greenfield, Sand City, and Gonzales), the cities of Monterey and Seaside, as well as the Housing Authority County of Monterey to prepare a Regional AI study.
+The Draft AI was made available on April 1, 2019.

-Fair Housing and Tenant-Landlord Services (RFP) - The City contracted with Eden Council for Hope and Opportunity (ECHO) to provide services during the FY 2017-18.
+Fair Housing and Tenant-Landlord Services (RFP) - The City contracted with Eden Council for Hope and Opportunity (ECHO) to provide services during the FY 2018-19.
+ECHO assisted in the community outreach process for the Regional AI.

 Alisal Neighborhood Revitalization Area (Alisal NRSA) - Engagement with residents in the AHNSRA and in Chinatown is occurring through City planning efforts.
 The Chinatown Revitalization Plan engagement began in October 2016.
 The Alisal Vibrancy Plan engagement began in September.
 The downtown housing target market assessment began in 2016.
-In addition, the City began a Farmworker Housing Study to determine the housing needs of farmworkers throughout Monterey County.
-This process began in early 2016 and interviews with farmworkers have occurred throughout the County.
+In addition, the City completed a Farmworker Housing Study in July 2018 to determine the housing needs of farmworkers throughout Monterey County.